huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

-* if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS padding extension as specified in "Padding Policies for Extension
-  Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.
+* if padding at the QUIC level is not available or not used, DNS over QUIC MUST ensure that all DNS queries and responses are padded to a small set of fixed sizes, using the EDNS padding extension as specified in {{!RFC7830}}.
+The sizes SHOULD be aligned with the recommendations of the "Padding Policies for Extension Mechanisms for DNS (EDNS(0))" {{!RFC8467}}.

 ## Connection Handling